Consumers Rate Supermarkets, Gas Stations Tops at Using Technology

-Empathica Inc., a provider of customer experience management solutions, has issued a consumer ranking of industries on their adoption of technology to enhance the customer experience.
-The data was compiled from a Empathica Consumer Insights Panel survey that polled 11,000 North American consumers.
+National Report -- Empathica Inc., a leading provider of customer experience management solutions, today announced a consumer ranking of industries on their adoption of technology to enhance the customer experience.
+The data was compiled from the Empathica Consumer Insights Panel survey that polled 11,000 North American consumers.

 On an industry level, at the top of the ranking, 78 percent of consumers believe the supermarket and grocery store industry currently uses technology that enhances their experience.
 Gas stations ranked second, with 60 percent of consumers.
 However, only 15 percent of consumers said convenience stores were successful in doing so.
 C-stores ranked 13th on the list, tied with home improvement stores.

 In addition, only one in five consumers felt quick serve restaurants successfully leverage technologies that enhance customer service.

 Percentage of consumers who feel the industry as a whole successfully leverages technology to provide a better customer experience

 1. Supermarkets/Grocery Stores (78%)

 9. Discount Stores/Warehouse Clubs (22%)

 10. Quick Service/Fast Food Restaurants (20%)

 12. Casual Dining (16%)